top of page

 • A tight post deadline

-• And a drone battery that wouldn’t forgive mistakes
+• A drone battery that wouldn’t forgive mistakes

 🛠️ The Approach

-I scouted the amphitheatre in advance, working out sightlines, flight paths, and safe takeoff zones.
-The installation—an organic, large-scale woven sculpture—was to be mounted on the amphitheatre stairs, blending into the rock.
+Preparation was key to overcoming the challenges.
+I scouted the amphitheatre in advance to work out sightlines, flight paths, and safe takeoff zones.
+The installation—a large-scale woven sculpture—would be mounted on the amphitheatre's stairs, elegantly blending into the surrounding rock.

-• Orbit shots to contrast the man-made with the monumental
+• Orbit shots to contrast the man-made art with the monumental venue

-Barbara’s team provided behind-the-scenes footage.
-I then cut a final video that paired their process with my aerials, creating a finished product that felt both artful and documentary.
+Barbara’s team provided behind-the-scenes footage, which was invaluable.
+I edited it into a final video that paired their process with my aerial shots.
+The result was a captivating product that felt both artful and documentary.
+This allowed the installation's story to unfold beautifully, showcasing the creativity behind the art piece.

 🎯 The Result

-• Premiered at Southern Virginia University and Red Rocks' official archive
+• Premiering at Southern Virginia University and Red Rocks' official archive

-• Helped secure future grants for Barbara’s traveling installation work
+• Helping secure future grants for Barbara’s traveling installation work

-• And was, frankly, one of the most soulful projects I’ve ever flown
+• Being, frankly, one of the most soulful projects I’ve ever flown

 Here's a look at the final edit:👉 Watch the Red Rocks Installation Video